 Anger is a common feeling for many people living with cancer.
 It is often one of the first emotional reactions a person has to a cancer diagnosis.
 But it can develop at any time throughout treatment and survivorship.

-A person living with cancer may experience anger about the way cancer has disrupted his or her life or the way family members and friends reacted to the diagnosis.
-Many people wonder “Why me?”, which can lead to feelings of anger and frustration.
-Also, cancer symptoms and treatment-related side effects, such as trouble sleeping, fatigue, pain, and nausea, can make even the most patient and optimistic person feel frustrated, irritable, and angry at times.
+A person living with cancer may feel anger about the way cancer has disrupted his or her life.
+He or she may be angry about the way family members and friends reacted to the diagnosis.
+Many people also wonder “Why me?”, which can lead to feeling angry and frustrated.
+Cancer symptoms and treatment-related side effects, such as trouble sleeping, fatigue, pain, and nausea, can make even the happiest person feel frustrated, irritable, and angry at times.

 Coping with anger

 In general, people consider anger to be bad.
 But, like any other emotion, it is something people just need to feel sometimes.
 Many people living with cancer feel guilty for being angry or simply don't know how to express their feelings.
 As a result, the person may keep his or her feelings inside.
 Some people try to cope with anger by abusing alcohol and drugs.
 Others express their anger in ways that put both themselves and others at risk of harm.
 Continued anger and not feeling able to express it in healthy ways can lead to depression.
 Although depression is more common among people with cancer, it should not be considered a normal part of living with cancer.
 Learn more about the signs and symptoms of depression and how to find help .

 When expressed in a safe, positive way, anger can help you change things for the better.
 For example, anger about cancer may provide a person with the energy and strength needed to overcome the challenges of treatment.